tatey/LIFXHTTPKit/README.markdown

 all.removeObserver(observer)
 ```

-There are a few key points that make this SDK nice to use:
+## Concepts

 1. Everything is a collection.
 If you're dealing with one light, it's just a
    collection with one element.
 If you're dealing with many lights, it's a
    collection with many elements.
 Collections can be sliced into smaller collections.
    Each collection is a new instance and they're known as a `LightTarget`
-2. Messages are sent optimistically.
+2. Everything is asynchronous and optimistic.
 If you tell a light target to power on
    then the cached property is updated and observers are notified.
 In the
-   instance of a failure the property reverts back to its original value.
+   instance of failure the property reverts back to its original value.
-   Requests are processed in order.
+   Requests are handled in order.
-3. Observers are a closure based interface.
+3. Observers use a closure based interface.
 It's light weight and non-magical.
 4. Core state is immutable and shared between all instances of `LightTarget`.
    If you power on one light target than all light targets which share the same
    underlying light are notified of the change.
 5. Low-level API is available.
 If you're not interested in `LightTarget` then
-   you can use `HTTPSession` for interacting directly with the HTTP API.
-You
+   you can use `HTTPSession` for interacting directly with the HTTP API while
-   still get type safety.
+   still benefiting from type safety.

+## Testing

+First, copy the example configuration file.

+    $ copy Tests/Secrets.example.plist Tests/Secrets.plist

+Then, paste a personal access token into the copied configuration file.
+The
+access token must belong to an account that has at least one connected light.
+You can generate a personal access tokens at https://cloud.lifx.com/settings.

+Finally, run tests by selecting "Product > Tests" from the menu bar, or use the
+"⌘ + U" shortcut.

 ## Contributing